sco1/wheely-bucket/README.md

   If recurse is True, the specified base directory is assumed to contain one or more projects managed by uv, and will recursively parse all contained lockfiles for locked dependencies.
-This may necessitate multiple calls to 'pip download' in order to avoid conflicting dependencies across projects.
+To avoid resolver issues, 'pip download' is called for each child project discovered.

   python_version and platform are expected in a form understood by 'pip download'; multiple comma-delimited targets may be specified.
 If not